neilkplugins/Octopus_Energy-indigo-plugin/README.md

 Comments and feedback extremely welcome, via the Indigo Plugin Forum at

-When I do switch I will share my referall code here, and we could both get a £50 credit.
+When I do switch I will share my referal code here, and we could both get a £50 credit.
 Any I get will be donated to the Children's Oncology Suites at the Royal Berkshire Hospital's Lion Ward.